Testicular Cancer Treatment in Sarasota, FL

 - Chemotherapy – In some cases, this may be your only treatment option, or can be used in conjunction with lymph node surgery.
 This process involves drug injection regularly over a period of time.
 Side effects depend on what type of drug but can include fatigue, nausea, hair loss and possibly permanent infertility

-Testicular Cancer Testing, Removal in Sarasota, FL
+Testicular Cancer Testing & Treatment in Sarasota, FL

 Call for an appointment today: (941) 917-5400.